The Best Print-On-Demand (POD) Sites To Sell Your Art Online This 2017

 Even now that you know more about the best Print-On-Demand websites than the average artist does, you still need one more tool to make it big.
 If an artist’s designs are not being successful it’s most likely not because of the selling platform, but because artists are not using marketing techniques to their full potential; luckily, Placeit is here to the rescue.

-Your customer is scrolling through Social Media any given day until they stumble upon an ad featuring your design being worn by a gorgeous model.
+Any given day your customer is scrolling through Social Media when they stumble upon an ad featuring a design (maybe yours?) being worn by a gorgeous model.

 Here’s a closer look of the ad!

-So you might be wondering, how can you do this!!?
+So you might be wondering, how can you have beautiful people wearing your designs!!?

-Here’s a quick guide on how to create your own fantastic t-shirt mockups
+Quick guide on how to create your own t-shirt mockup:

 Step 1: Find the image file of your design in your messy hard drive.

-Step 2: Head to Placeit Apparel and pick a template using our search bar:
+Step 2: Head to Placeit tshirt mockup section and pick a template using our search bar:

 Step 3: Drag and drop your design over the selected mockup.